North Trial Elem. Farmington

 Our mission: 360 Communities delivers safety and stability that improves lives.

-The principal purpose of this position is to create a trusted link between home and school by providing parents with tools and strategies to ensure children achieve and sustain school success.
+The Family Support Worker is in a school based setting working cooperatively with school staff to identify families and students in need of additional support related to community resources, academic success and safety.
+360 Communities staff work to create a trusted link between home and school by providing parents with tools, resources, and strategies to ensure families are stable and children achieve and sustain school success.

 Essential Duties and Responsibilities: